Acquisition SaaS

 Verdict

 If your buyers are already searching for your category, SEO gives you qualified, durable traffic that no social network can match over time.
 If you're starting from zero on awareness, social media gets you known fast and feeds your brand.
 The ideal combo: create on social for reach and relationship, and recycle the best topics into durable SEO content.
+In short: choose SEO if real search volume exists on your topic, choose social if you first need to become known before anyone searches for you.

 Your tailor-made acquisition plan